kaidez/javascript-prototype-screencast/README.md

 # An Introduction to JavaScript Prototypes

-These are the accompanying source files for the tutorial over at kaidez.com.
+This is the repo for the accompanying source files for an upcoming JavaScript prototype tutorial of mine.
+STAY TUNED!!!!!!!

 -kdz